moerv9/sentiment/docs/Research.md

 ## Social Media Relevance
-The data will be collected from Social Media and therefore we need to compare the different Social Media Platforms and then comparing the Coins on the most suitable platform.
+The data will be collected from Social Media, and therefore we need to compare the different Social Media Platforms and then comparing the coins on the most suitable platform.

 ### Social Media Platforms
 In July 2022, there are more than 17 social media platforms with at least 300M monthly users: